Wayne's Little Stars

 Like Wayne, you can name a light for someone special on London’s famous Oxford Street Christmas light display.
 By doing so, you’ll be helping us keep children safe and free to dream.

-We thank Wayne and his decision to donate money raised from the match.
+We thank Wayne for his dedication to our cause.
 It means he will become a major force in helping us achieve our mission to fight for every childhood.

 Supporting our work with children

 As a devoted dad of 3, Wayne is supporting some the services we run throughout the country that work directly to help children.

 The Wayne Rooney Foundation is aiming to help fund our Speak out Stay safe programme, which gives children the knowledge to stay safe from abuse and neglect.